 For many years, it was a norm for all business of all sizes to purchase their critical business construction software outright, providing them with the advantage of full ownership as well as the responsibility to maintain the software in optimal condition.

 However, with the rapid advances in software development and deployment, many software vendors are offering companies, including construction businesses the opportunity to rent software on a monthly or yearly subscription basis.

 Led by software giants like IBM, Microsoft and Adobe, the subscription-based software has become popular among developers and users alike.
-In fact, according to the Harvard Business Review, Adobe’s launch of Creative Cloud garnered over 700,000 paid subscribers by 2013.
+In fact, according to the Harvard Business Review, Adobe’s Harvard Business Review garnered over 700,000 paid subscribers by 2013.
 It has gone on to collect approximately 8 million users and continues to be a resounding success for the company.

 Because of their expensive, one-time purchase nature, custom construction management solutions are often considered to be a capital expenditure by many builders and contractors.